damiancclarke/eventdd/README.md

   pages = {853-884},
   year = {2021},
   doi = {10.1177/1536867X211063144},
-entdd’s use and flexibility, as well as its interaction with various native Stata commands, and other relevant community-contributed commands such as reghdfe and boottest. }
 }
 ```
 > Clarke, D., & Tapia-Schythe, K. (2021).
 Implementing the panel event study.
 The Stata Journal, 21(4), 853-884. https://doi.org/10.1177/1536867X211063144